lennartcl/teascript/README.md

 # TeaScript

-TeaScript adds type annotations, ES2015, React, and what not, to JavaScript.
+TeaScript is an experimental transformation tool that adds type annotations, ES2015, React, and what not, to JavaScript.
 Instead of relying on a compilation step, TeaScript is designed to be integrated into an editor, always saving plain old JavaScript to disk.

-For example, when your editor shows
+For example, when your editor shows JavaScript with type annotations

 ```javascript
 function repeat(s : string, n : number) : void {